betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 ![Parts of a curated content article](https://github.com/betterscientificsoftware/images/blob/master/documentation-cc-example.jpg)

-The main part of the curated content article consists of the (1) Deck and (2) Body of the article.
+The main part of the curated article consists of the (1) Deck, (2) Body of the article and (3) Metadata.
 The following sections describe the structure and various parts of a curated content article.

 A written curated content article must follow the below style guidelines.
 There are several examples available in the [betterscientificsoftware.github.io repository](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/tree/master/CuratedContent) to use as a starting point.